 What is meant by verifiable?

-What kinds of comparisons require verification information?
+What kind of comparisons require verification information?

-Where should I provide the information?
+Where, and how, should I provide the verification information?

 What about surveys and test results?